Chris Osgood: Initial Detroit success

 While the 1994–95 season started late due to a lockout, Osgood served as a backup goaltender for Mike Vernon for the season.
 The Wings reached the 1995 Stanley Cup Finals that season, where they were swept in four games by the underdog New Jersey Devils.
 Osgood received significantly more playing time for the 1995–96 season, and he led the NHL with a 2.17 GAA and 39 wins.
 He also finished third in shutouts (5) and was a Vezina Trophy runner-up to Jim Carey.
-Osgood and Vernon shared the William M. Jennings Trophy as the goaltenders allowing the fewest goals in the league.
-For his efforts Osgood was selected to the NHL All-Star Game and was also named to the post-season NHL All-Star second team.
+Osgood and Vernon shared the William M. Jennings Trophy as the goaltenders, allowing the fewest goals in the league.
+For his efforts, Osgood was selected for the NHL All-Star Game and was also named for the post-season NHL All-Star second team.

-That season, he scored against the Hartford Whalers, becoming the second goaltender in NHL history to score a goal, after Ron Hextall.
+That season, he scored against the Hartford Whalers, becoming the second goaltender in NHL history to score a goal after Ron Hextall.
 Former Islanders goaltender Billy Smith was also credited with a goal as the player last touching the puck, but only Osgood and Hextall directly shot the puck in.

-The next season, Osgood and Vernon shared starting goaltender duties in the regular season, but when the playoffs started, virtually all the playing time went to Vernon, who ended up winning the Conn Smythe Trophy.
+The next season, Osgood and Vernon shared starting goaltender duties in the regular season.
+Still, when the playoffs began, virtually all the playing time went to Vernon, who won the Conn Smythe Trophy.
 In the end, Osgood had his name engraved on the Stanley Cup as the Red Wings swept the Philadelphia Flyers in four games to win their first Stanley Cup in 42 years.

-After the Cup win in 1997, Vernon was traded to the San Jose Sharks, which made Osgood Detroit's number-one goaltender.
-Again, the Red Wings were able to advance to the Stanley Cup finals and defeated the Washington Capitals in another four-game sweep to win back-to-back Stanley Cup championships.
+After the 1997 Cup win, Vernon was traded to the San Jose Sharks, making Osgood Detroit's number-one goaltender.
+Again, the Red Wings advanced to the Stanley Cup finals and defeated the Washington Capitals in another four-game sweep to win back-to-back Stanley Cup championships.

 On April 1, 1998, he was in a goalie fight with Colorado Avalanche goalie Patrick Roy.
-Roy had a fight with Vernon the previous year on March 26, 1997.
+Roy fought with Vernon the previous year on March 26, 1997.

-Osgood remained the primary goaltender for Detroit until the summer of 2001, working alongside Ken Wregget, and Manny Legacé before being put on waivers and picked up by the New York Islanders.
+Osgood remained Detroit's primary goaltender until the summer of 2001, working alongside Ken Wregget and Manny Legacé before being put on waivers and picked up by the New York Islanders.